-Instead of using Gitlab pages, using Netlify has a web hoster have the following advantages:
+Instead of using Gitlab pages, using Netlify has a web host has the following advantages:

 - managed DNS zone at the same place

-But still using the Gitlab CI/CD over a fully manager Netlify pipeline have the following advantages:
+But still using the Gitlab CI/CD over a fully managed Netlify pipeline have the following advantages:

 - advanced CI/CD for more complex deployment workflow